MEA Management Consulting Services Market Size and Share

 By Service Type: Strategy consulting dominance amid technology advisory surge

 Strategy consulting retained 32.9% of 2024 revenue, underlining its centrality to diversification roadmaps across GCC states and African economies.
-Technology advisory, posting a 5.2% CAGR to 2030, gains steam as cloud-first mandates and AI governance frameworks proliferate.
-The MEA management consulting services market size for technology advisory is expected to reach USD X billion by 2030, reflecting multi-year digital budgets.
+The technology advisory, posting a 5.2% CAGR to 2030, gains momentum as cloud-first mandates and AI governance frameworks proliferate.
 Operations consulting follows closely, fueled by state-owned restructuring, while financial advisory benefits from elevated deal diligence tied to private-equity flows.

-Abu Dhabi’s 200-solution AI program shines a light on deep niche opportunities uniting cybersecurity, data architecture, and change management in a single engagement.
+Abu Dhabi’s 200-solution AI program highlights deep niche opportunities that unite cybersecurity, data architecture, and change management in a single engagement.
 Strategy consulting still commands boardroom attention through Vision-aligned macroplanning; however, client agendas are tilting toward integrated tech-plus-strategy offerings, resetting competitive dynamics inside the MEA management consulting services market.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.